 The drawback of modern therapy for IBD –

 - Steroids can harm CNS.
-They can produce disease like cardiovascular disease, infertility, renal disease and liver disease.
+They can produce diseases like cardiovascular disease, infertility, renal disease, and liver disease.

-- Long intake of antibiotics harm digestive system and produce side effects.
+- A long intake of antibiotics harms the digestive system and produces side effects.

-- Blood transfusion- Transferred infection, haemolytic reaction etc.
+- Blood transfusion- Transferred infection, hemolytic reaction, etc.